anetobradley/energy_flex/01-ActivityModel/phase1/EPC/README.md

 #### 4.1.3.
 Defining the location lookup

-Next, we will determine the tenure lookup (`tenure_lookup`) by combining the values that appear in the EPC data with the MSM categories.

-> check if this values are the same for your EPC data version - if necessary, update the lists bellow.

 Data for linking an MSOA code to a postcode is provided by the [Open Geography portal from the Office for National Statistics](https://geoportal.statistics.gov.uk/)

 Several versions are available.
 Here, data from [November 2020](https://geoportal.statistics.gov.uk/datasets/postcode-to-output-area-to-lower-layer-super-output-area-to-middle-layer-super-output-area-to-local-authority-district-november-2020-lookup-in-the-uk/about) (the same data reported in the synthetic population) will be used.